-- 150. COPFS advises that there will be financial implications due to the creation of the redress scheme in respect of: - COPFS will receive reports from the police in respect of fraudulent applications for redress.
-The Bill does not create a new offence to
+140. COPFS advises that there will be financial implications due to the creation of the redress scheme in respect of:

-- cover this behaviour which will be covered by the existing common law. - The Bill proposes a new statutory offence of failing to comply with a request for information and COPFS may receive reports in respect of individuals or organisations who or which commit such offences. - COPFS is likely to receive requests for information where the abuse suffered by a survivor, where relevant to an application, has been the subject of a crime report.
+- COPFS will receive reports from the police in respect of fraudulent applications for redress.
+The Bill does not create a new offence to cover this behaviour which will be covered by the existing common law. - The Bill proposes a new statutory offence of failing to comply with a request for information and COPFS may receive reports in respect of individuals or organisations who or which commit such offences. - COPFS is likely to receive requests for information where the abuse suffered by an applicant has been the subject of a crime report.

-Fraudulent applications for redress
+Fraudulent Applications for Redress

-- 151. The extent to which the scheme will be subject to fraudulent applications will depend to a large extent on how robust and secure the application process is.
+141. The extent to which the scheme will be subject to fraudulent applications will depend to a large extent on how robust and secure the application process is.
 Fraudulent applications will most likely be for fixed rate payments.
 At that level of payment, any prosecution of a single fraudulent claim would be at summary level.
-However, if individuals or organised crime groups target the scheme with multiple fraudulent applications, prosecution on indictment may be necessary. - 152.
-The number of cases and, as a result, the cost to COPFS, cannot be accurately quantified at present.
+However, if individuals or organised crime groups target the scheme with multiple fraudulent applications, prosecution on indictment may be necessary.

+142. The number of cases and, as a result, the cost to COPFS, cannot be accurately quantified at present.
 COPFS will keep these costs under review over the first year of the scheme and, if they are significant, will approach the Scottish Government for additional finance thereafter.

-Failure to comply with a request for information
+Failure to Comply with a Request for Information

-- 153. The extent to which individuals or institutions may refuse to comply with requests for information cannot currently be accurately assessed.
-It cannot therefore be anticipated whether, or how frequently, such offences will be reported to COPFS, but on the basis of other similar schemes this is not expected to be a frequent occurrence. - 154.
+- 143. The extent to which individuals or institutions may refuse to comply with requests for information cannot currently be accurately assessed.
+It cannot therefore be anticipated whether, or how frequently, such offences will be reported to COPFS, but on the basis of other similar schemes this is not expected to be a frequent occurrence. - 144.
 Again, the number of cases and, as a result, the cost to COPFS cannot be accurately quantified at present.
 COPFS will keep these costs under review over the first year of the scheme and, if they are significant, will approach the Scottish Government for additional finance thereafter.

-Requests for information
+Requests for Information

-- 155. The current estimate is that there will be 8,000 applications and 1,500 next of kin applications over the estimated five-year life of the scheme, with the majority of applications being made early in the scheme. - 156.
+- 145. The current central estimates are that there will be between 10,000 and 12,000 applications over the five-year life of the scheme, with the majority of applications being made early in the scheme. - 146.
 As noted previously, it is difficult to predict how many applicants will contact COPFS to request information to support their application.
 If requests for information are made in cases where the applicant or administration team do not know whether a report was submitted to COPFS, as is the case for all organisations, these requests may be time consuming to deal with, even where the ultimate response is a nil return.
-The Scottish Government will make efforts to only make requests where there is a reasonable belief that COPFS hold information that will be relevant to the applicant. - 157.
+The Scottish Government will make efforts to only make requests where there is a reasonable belief that COPFS hold information that will be relevant to the applicant. - 147.
 The proportion of applications in which there will be a related criminal case is not known and cannot be accurately assessed.
 COPFS provided the information below to give an illustration of the possible volume of requests to COPFS for information.
 The following table shows the numbers of requests COPFS would receive if requests are made in respect of 10%, 20%, 30% or 50% of the anticipated total applications.
 A proportion of requests above 50% is not anticipated.
 Where the percentage of requests received is lower or higher, the costs will decrease or increase accordingly.

-Table 18: Percentage uptake scenarios for COPFS
+Table 16: Percentage Uptake Scenarios for COPFS